sueppchen/PixMob_waveband/investigation/readme.md

- ADVNACED:
+listRules.py:
+--
+- this script generates missing values of table[0] based on XOR-rules found in table[1]
+- it also shows a walking 0 and a walking 1 with valid checksum

+advanced.ino:
+--
-   + pinmapping like basic - plus extra
+   + pinmapping like basic.ino - plus extra
      - Arduino GND--> soic8 8 GND    advanced only
      - Arduino  0 --> soic8 5 RED    advanced only
      - Arduino  1 --> soic8 7 GREEN  advanced only